AmrutaB26/Chord-Protocol-for-Overlay-Network/README.md

 </br>Convergence reached at 418ms
 4. Number of nodes vs convergence time graph is plotted in project report along with interesting observation and implementation details </br>
 5. Working:</br>
-	1. Convergence of Gossip algorithm for all topologies.</br>
+	1. Initially a network was created using 2 nodes.</br>
-	2. Convergence of Push-Sum algorithm for all topologies.</br>
+	2. Additional nodes upto the total number of nodes were added using join and stabilize functions as stated in the paper.</br>
-  6. We are taking the next perfect cube for 3D and perfect square for rand 2D</br>
+	3. Finger tables for the node contained the 160-bit SHA-1 hash nodeIPs and are of the size 160 each.</br>
-  7. Random 2D gives correct results for value much greater than 1000 </br>
+	4. Lookup was then performed for keys in the network with each node generating numRequests number of requests per second.
+The process exits when the desired number of requests have been performed by each node</br>
-  8. The largest network managed for each topology and algorithm are as follows:</br>
+6. The largest network managed for number of nodes and number of requests are as follows:</br>
   push-sum -> 1000 for all topologies</br>
   gossip -> 9000 for all topologies